docsforadobe/after-effects-scripting-guide/docs/globals.rst

 **Description**

 Converts a numeric time value (a number of seconds) to a frame time value; that is, a formatted string thatshows which frame corresponds to that time, at the specified rate.
 For example, if the time is 0.5 seconds, andthe frame rate is 24 fps, the frame would be 0:00:12 (when the project is set to display as timecode).
 If the framerate is 30 fps, the frame would be 0:00:15.
 The format of the timecode string is determined by a project setting.
 If the time is a duration, the frames are counted from 0.
-Otherwise, the frames are counted from the project’s starting frame (see :ref:`Project displayStartFrame <project.displayStartFrame>` attribute).
+Otherwise, the frames are counted from the project's starting frame (see :ref:`Project displayStartFrame <project.displayStartFrame>` attribute).

 **Parameters**